epicleads/Raam-Group-All-websites/MGDigitalLeads/docs/knowlarity-webhook-guide.md

 -----------------------------------------------------------------------
 6. DATA HANDLING
 -----------------------------------------------------------------------
-- Leads insert into public."mg-digital-leads" with platform fixed to “Runo AI”.
+- Leads insert into public."mg-digital-leads" with platform fixed to “Knowlarity”.
-- Name defaults to “Runo Lead <phone>” if no name arrives.
+- Name defaults to “Knowlarity Lead <phone>” if no name arrives.
 - Complete payload JSON is archived for audit purposes.
 - Duplicate submissions are allowed (deduplication planned for future).